Best Medicare Advantage Plans in Kansas (2026)

 Consider CMS Star Ratings

-Review each plan's CMS star rating, which measures quality and performance on a scale of one to five stars.
-Plans earning four or five stars deliver superior customer service, better care coordination and improved health outcomes.
-Higher-rated plans often indicate fewer member complaints.
+Each plan's CMS star rating measures quality and performance on a one-to-five scale.
+Plans with four or five stars tend to have better care coordination, stronger customer service and fewer member complaints.

 Average Kansas Medicare Advantage Cost